The Modern Revenue Methodology for Education Firms.

 Design

 Define the question the pilot is answering.
 Establish baseline.
-Co-author success criteria with the customer.
+Co-author success criteria with the prospect.

 2. 02